alnvdl/wcf/README.md

 }
 ```

-Restart the server and you will be able to login with different users and try
+Restart the server and you will be able to login with different users (e.g.:
-applications that require logging in.
-In the future, there will be commands for
+`login user1 mypassword`) and try applications that require logging in.
+In the
-populating the login database.
+future, there will be better ways to populate the login database.

 ## Core concepts